luohongk/luohongk/README.md

   Including **vision relocalization** and **3D scene understanding** for robust spatial awareness.

 - **Efficient 3D Representations**
-  Exploring methods such as **Gaussian Splatting** for real-time robot mapping and planning.
+  Exploring methods such as **Gaussian Splatting** for robot mapping and planning.

 - **Lifelong Navigation**
   Addressing long-term autonomy in dynamic and large-scale environments.